Tales from Towne: Supply, Demand and the Warehouse

 Low demand + high supply=Advertise!
 Try to increase the demand.

 As staff members, we encourage the students to raise their prices if their products are selling well.
 They can raise their price $3.00 higher than the suggested starting price.
 If their products are not selling well, if they have low demand, we encourage them to advertise before lowering their prices.
-(For advertising ideas, see this blog entry ).
+(For advertising ideas, see Best way to find cheap cialis in Saudi Arabia ).

 The Warehouse does sell a product: dog tag necklaces.
 They can be engraved with three letters of the students’ choice.
 The process to buy a dog tag necklace is different than the other products in Young Ameritowne.
 It is similar to online shopping.
 First the customer must order a dog tag necklace on one of the four kiosks in the center of Towne.
 There, they will decide which three letters they would like engraved on their necklace.
 The order instantly appears on the Warehouse tablet, where an employee must process the order and engrave the necklace.
 Finally, a Parcel Carrier will come over to pick up the finished product and deliver it to the student.